r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 ```

 which will build from source `PKI` and its dependency `base64enc`.
 A patch
-for `PKI` to build with UCRT will be downloaded and applied automatically.
+for `PKI` to build with UCRT will be downloaded and applied automatically,
+when one is needed.

 As a harder and longer test, let's try installing `RcppCWB` from github.